September 2016 Deir ez-Zor air raid: Subsequent ISIL attack on the mountain

 An unnamed military source claimed that an ISIL ground attack was conducted just seven minutes after the Coalition attack.
 Pro-Syrian government outlets later asserted that this claim provided evidence of U.S.–ISIL collaboration.
 The ISIL attack allowed them to take control of Tharda mountain, which was seen as strategic as it looks over the government-held Deir ez-Zor military airbase.

-On 17 September, the Syrian Army recaptured some points and by the end of the day, after heavy ground fighting combined with Russian and Syrian airstrikes that left over 38 ISIL fighters dead, the Syrian Army recaptured all of the positions they had lost on the mountain (including Tall Kroum).
+On 17 September, according to pro-government sources, the Syrian Army recaptured some points and by the end of the day, after heavy ground fighting combined with Russian and Syrian airstrikes that left over 38 ISIL fighters dead, the Syrian Army recaptured all of the positions they had lost on the mountain (including Tall Kroum).
 During the clashes, a Syrian MiG warplane was shot down by ISIL over the mountain and the pilot was killed.
-The next day, ISIL was once again in control of the mountain after the military withdrew, creating a serious threat to the airport's southern flank.
+The next day, ISIL was once again in control of the mountain after the military withdrew, creating a serious threat to the airport's southern flank, according to Al-Masdar.

-The Syrian Army would later once again recapture some points although they would not able to hold onto them, soon losing them in an ISIL attack, launched on 21 September from Point 3, which saw ISIL take points 1 and 2 and establish full control over Jabal Thardeh.

-Also, ISIL captured the Artillery Battalion (south of Deir ez-Zor Airport).
-In early October 2016, the Syrian Army recaptured Point 1 at Jabal Thardeh, paving the way to advances near the Panorama Checkpoint and Kroum Hill.
-The Syrian Army also launched another attack that targeted Point 2 at Jabal Thardeh.
+Pro-government media reported that the Syrian Army would later once again recapture some points although they would not able to hold onto them, soon losing them in an ISIL attack, launched on 21 September from Point 3, which saw ISIL take points 1 and 2 and establish full control over Jabal Thardeh.
+Pro-government media reported that in early October 2016 the Syrian Army recaptured Point 1 at Jabal Thardeh, paving the way to advances near the Panorama Checkpoint and Kroum Hill, and launched another attack that targeted Point 2 at Jabal Thardeh.